 The first exposure to a verb should always be with je and tu.
 They can get used to the idiomatic expressions and get speaking with only these two subjects.
 A great way to do this is with a Find Someone Who activity.
 After students are comfortable this, you can move on to speaking cards that you use daily, and when students are ready, you can add in the other subjects.

 Don’t limit your students to vocabulary lists from a textbook.
 We usually add 5-10 new words each class period based on what comes up in the context of the class.
 I write them on the board as they come up, then I make a point of coming back to those words over and over throughout the week.
+I put up word wall cards so they have exposure to more words, even if I don’t teach them expressly.

 If you have some extra time, add some fun with a Bingo game.
 Your students might not remember every single term, and that’s okay.
 The goal is exposure.
 You want to expose them to as much as you can, and while you will have the non-negotiable items that they must know for your course, every other term they learn just gets them one step closer to fluency.